HackYourFuture-CPH/teacher-curriculum/topics/cogintive-load.md

 A mind can only remember/hold a specific number of things in memory at a time.
 Therefore we should be specific about what we teach, not overloading the mind the tasks and information it simply cannot hold in working memory.

-The cognitive load theory gives us guidelines to design instructions that decrease extraneous cognitive load
+The cognitive load theory gives us guidelines to design instructions that decrease extraneous cognitive load.

+Teachers can help students who are suffering from information overload by letting students know what are the critical elements of the information; in other words, prioritizing the information.

 ## Preparation